Azure/azure-functions-sql-extension/docs/BindingsOverview.md

     (CHANGE_RETENTION = 2 DAYS, AUTO_CLEANUP = ON);
     ```

     The `CHANGE_RETENTION` option specifies the duration for which the changes are retained in the change tracking table.
 This may affect the trigger functionality.
-For example, if the user application is turned off for several days and then resumed, it will only be able to catch the changes that occurred in past two days with the above query.
+For example, if the user application is turned off for several days and then resumed, the database will contain the changes that occurred in past two days in the above setup example.
 Hence, please update the value of `CHANGE_RETENTION` to suit your requirements.

     The `AUTO_CLEANUP` option is used to enable or disable the clean-up task that removes the stale data.
 Please refer to SQL Server documentation [here](https://docs.microsoft.com/sql/relational-databases/track-changes/enable-and-disable-change-tracking-sql-server#enable-change-tracking-for-a-database) for more information.

 1. Enabling change tracking on the SQL table: